 In his story Ravenscraft reveals a wireless charger consumes a small amount of power when it isn’t charging a device.

 All up, wireless chargers waste a lot of power.
 It may only be a tiny amount per person, per charger, but multiplied by millions of users around the world it adds up to environmental damage.

-In my earlier story, I noted that wireless charging is handy, but plugging in a cable is hardly a big deal.
-You get almost no advantage for what, in aggregate, is a big environmental cost.
+An earlier story on this site noted that wireless charging is handy, but plugging in a cable is hardly a big deal.
+You get almost no advantage for what is a big environmental cost.